westonpace/arrow/docs/source/format/CanonicalExtensions.rst

 * Extension type parameters:

-  * **schema** = the schema of the record batches, serialied using the IPC streaming format and encoded into JSON with base64.
+  * **schema** = the schema of the record batches, serialized using the IPC streaming format and encoded into JSON with base64.
 All records in the array must conform to this schema.

 * Description of the serialization:

-  Metadata is an empty string or a JSON string with an empty object.
-  In the future, additional fields may be added, but they are not required to interpret the array.
+  The metadata must be a valid JSON object with the ``schema`` field.
+The schema field should be a base64 encoded JSON string as described above.

 Rationale
 ---------